paolacernada/MyVueNotes/README.md

-# MyVueNotes: Vue.js Note-Taking App
+# VueMyNotes: Vue.js Note-Taking App

 ## Introduction
-MyVueNotes is a dynamic, single-page note-taking app built with Vue.js.
+VueMyNotes is a dynamic, single-page note-taking app built with Vue.js.
 This project showcases my skills in front-end development and my ability to create user-friendly web applications.

 ## Setup
 Clone the repository and install dependencies: